gaara40/ExpenseTracker/README.md

 🎨 Clean and minimal UI with icons for each category

-📦 Tech Stack Flutter Dart Hive (local storage) Provider (state management)
+📦 Tech Stack: Flutter, Dart, Hive (local storage), Provider (state management)